-- a.
+- 15. The PGT (Masters' loan) category applies to courses leading to a postgraduate masters' qualification that are one of the following: - a.
 A full-time course of one or two academic years in duration. - b.
 A part-time course which it is ordinarily possible to complete in no more than twice the period ordinarily required to complete its one or two academic year full-time equivalent. - c.
-A part-time course that does not have a full-time equivalent and which it is ordinarily possible to complete in up to three academic years. - 9.
+A part-time course that does not have a full-time equivalent and which it is ordinarily possible to complete in up to three academic years. - 16.
 Masters' loans are available only where the student is undertaking a full standalone masters' course, not a partial masters' course requiring a lesser number of credits, whether as a result of the student's previous study or their experience.
 Therefore, students who are topping up to a masters' qualification from another postgraduate qualification, such as a diploma or certificate, should not be recorded against this category.
-Because assignment to this category is not dependent on the characteristics of the student, it includes those who are not personally eligible for a masters' loan because of, for example: - their age - their nationality or domicile - their having started their course prior to 1 August 2016 - any intention they may have to take longer to complete a part-time course than the definition of designated courses allows as being 'ordinarily possible'. - 10.
+Because assignment to this category is not dependent on the characteristics of the student, it includes those who are not personally eligible for a masters' loan because of, for example: - their age - their nationality or domicile - their having started their course prior to 1 August 2016 - any intention they may have to take longer to complete a part-time course than the definition of designated courses allows as being 'ordinarily possible'. - 17.
+Architecture students who are studying Part 2 of the qualification leading towards registration with the Architects Registration Board where it is not being treated as a single course with Part 1 should be returned as PGT (Masters' loan). - 18.
 Students who are aiming for a masters' degree through a PGR programme may also be eligible for a masters' loan.
 However, such students should continue to be classified in HESES as PGR.
 No breakdown of PGR students between those on programmes eligible for a masters' loan and others is required.